aeiklorvy/openapi_type_picker/README.md

 ## Quick start

-Let's assume that I have this description of the shema (https://learn.openapis.org/examples/v3.0/petstore.html):
+Let's assume that there is some specification from which it is required to generate only certain types of data (let's call it `schema.json`):
 ```json
 {
   "openapi": "3.0.0",